robertcraven/mockturtle/README.md

 The `cmd.Cmd` loop runs in a secondary thread.

 Multiple turtles can be created, each an instance of the `Turtle` class.
-The speed at which they all draw can be controlled by command-line arguments; the idea and the form of the relevant mathematics has been taken from the python standard library `turtle` module.
 Animation is simulated by drawing lines in segments and delaying between each segment.
-The number of segments is controlled indirectly by the 'speed' command-line argument; the delay is controlled directly by its command-line argument.
+The number of segments is controlled indirectly by the 'speed' command-line argument.
+This should be an integer between 0 and 25 inclusive: 1 is slowest, 25 is fastest but still animated, and 0 is instantaneous.
+The delay between drawing segments is controlled directly by the 'delay' command-line argument.
+(The idea and the form of the relevant mathematics here has been taken from the python standard library `turtle` module, with some modifications of parameters.)

 Turtles themselves do not do their actions concurrently.
 And no turtle  itself is drawn on the canvas (only the lines appear).